Economics

 - Migration reserve covers the shortfall

-- LP is fully repaid
+- LP is fully repaid; no surplus to split

 Scenario C: Token price crashed below reserve coverage